tsitsinodzotsenidze-eng/contextmind-implied-meaning-benchmark/README.md

 More specifically, the benchmark asks whether models can distinguish among closely related interpretations when meaning depends on speaker intention, institutional tone, indirectness, strategic ambiguity, reassurance, soft pressure, or warning framed in neutral language.
 The goal is not simply to see whether a model arrives at the correct answer, but whether it can separate the intended reading from other interpretations that remain plausible on the surface.

+In this sense, the benchmark is designed to test a bounded and operationalized aspect of social cognition: whether models can identify socially meaningful distinctions in communicative intent when those distinctions are expressed indirectly rather than explicitly.

 ## Task Families

 The benchmark currently includes seven task families: indirect geoeconomic intent, procedural distancing, implicit directive with pressure, strategic ambiguity, implicit strategic warning, institutional irony, and face-preserving reassurance.
 Each family contains ten items, giving the dataset a total of seventy multiple-choice cases.

 Together, these families capture different forms of indirect institutional meaning in economic and geoeconomic contexts.
+Taken as a whole, they are intended to probe a focused dimension of social cognition in language: the ability to interpret socially and institutionally embedded intent across different pragmatic situations.

 ## Dataset

 The dataset contains seventy multiple-choice items.
 Each item includes a context, a statement, a question, four answer options, a gold answer, and the corresponding gold answer text.
 In addition to the main dataset, the repository includes an option-level annotation file and an annotation guide documenting the labeling scheme.

 This structure was designed not only for benchmark use, but also for inspection, auditing, and future development.
 The final dataset was assembled through repeated construction, revision, checking, and cross-verification across spreadsheet, CSV, and benchmark task implementations.

+The dataset format is meant to support a more structured evaluation of social cognition in a limited but clear benchmark setting, where socially meaningful differences in interpretation can be made visible and testable.

 ## Repository Contents